The average Bay Area commute time was 30 minutes in 2023

 Commuters living in Contra Costa County spend significantly more time getting to work than residents of other counties.

-Commute Time for Cities and Neighborhoods (2018)
+Average Commute Time for Cities and Neighborhoods (2023)

 Sources & Methodology